uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.4-Threading.md

 ### **2.2.3 Thread Priorities**

 In Zephyr RTOS, a thread’s priority is an integer value, and can be either negative or non-negative.
 Numerically lower priorities takes precedence over numerically higher values.
-For example, the scheduler gives thread A of priority 4 higher priority over thread B of priority 7; likewise thread C of priority -2 has higher priority than both thread A and thread B [1].
+For example, the scheduler gives thread A of priority 4 higher priority over thread B of priority 7; likewise thread C of priority -2 has higher priority than both thread A and thread B [see here](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html).

 Priorities for threads should be chosen carefully based on the application.
 You may notice issues with thread starvation (not getting enough time to run), if priorities are chosen inappropriately.
 A threads priority can also be changed after it has been created.

 ### **2.2.4 Thread Scheduling**

 The kernel’s priority-based scheduler allows an application’s thread to share the CPU.
 There are two different 'types' of threads in Zephyr with respect to the scheduler.
 These are 'Pre-emptive' and 'Cooperative' threads.
 In summary, once a cooperative thread becomes the current thread, it remains the current thread until it performs an action that makes it unready.
-Whereas, a preemptive thread becomes the current thread, it remains the current thread until a higher priority thread becomes ready, or until the thread performs an action that makes it unready [2].
+Whereas, a preemptive thread becomes the current thread, it remains the current thread until a higher priority thread becomes ready, or until the thread performs an action that makes it unready [see here](https://docs.zephyrproject.org/latest/reference/kernel/scheduling/index.html).